 Push the onions and tofu the sides of the pot and heat the remaining oil.
 Add in the cubed eggplant.

-Cook until eggplant is slightly softened and then add in the spices.
+Then, cook until eggplant is slightly softened.
+Add add in the spices.

 Add in the tomatoes and let simmer.
 Then add in the coconut milk and cook until slightly reduced.
 Finish off with spinach and stir until wilted.
 Serve over cooked rice.